 WFC encourages anyone with an interest in our operations to contact us.
+See Correspondence section at the end of this document.

 Public Land Use Zones

 WFC operations overlap with several Public Land Use Zones.
 These zones can be motorized or non-motorized and present mixed-use challenges.
 WFC works with trail users, trail groups, and Alberta to mitigate impact on the designated trail network.
 All designated recreation infrastructure will be maintained as much as possible throughout operations and restored to pre-industrial condition upon completion of activities.
 All designated infrastructure overlapping with WFC operations will be: